Panama upsets US 5-4 on penalty kicks after 1-1 tie to reach CONCACAF Gold Cup final

 Iván Anderson put No. 57 Panama ahead in the ninth minute of extra time with his first international goal, and Jesús Ferreira tied the score six minutes later for the 11th-ranked U.S.

 Panama reached the final for the third time after losing to the U.S. in 2005 and 2013.
-Panama will play Mexico, an eight-time champion, on Sunday at Inglewood, California.
+Mexico, an eight-time champion. played Jamaica at Las Vegas later Wednesday.

 The U.S., a seven-time winner of the championship of North and Central America and the Caribbean, failed to reach the final for the first time since losing a 2015 semifinal to Jamaica.
 The Americans have not won consecutive Gold Cups since 2005 and '07.